Maximize your exercise performance without the caffeine crash or jittery brain-drain.

 - Saturating muscle tissue with additional creatine, the bodybuilder’s go-to source for stim-free organic ATP-stimulated muscle energy and endurance.

-- Prolonging exercise endurance and intensity by buffering muscle acid buildup and replenishing hard-working muscles with hydrating electrolytes.
+- Prolonging endurance by buffering muscle acid buildup and replenishing hard-working muscles with hydrating electrolytes.

-- Protecting against exercise-related oxidative stress and protein-damaging advanced glycation end-products (AGEs) for early muscle recovery support.
+- Protecting against oxidative stress and protein-damaging advanced glycation end-products (AGEs) for early muscle recovery support.

 - Sodium (from Himalayan Pink Salt), 140 mg